Everything, Everyday, Everywhere

 "Everything, Everyday, Everywhere" is a song by American rapper Fabolous, released by Def Jam Recordings on September 22, 2009 as the third single from his fifth album, Loso's Way (2009).
-It features guest appearances from American singers Keri Hilson and Ryan Leslie, both of whom co-wrote the track with Fabolous, while the Leslie produced it.
+It features guest appearances from American singers Keri Hilson and Ryan Leslie, both of whom co-wrote the track with Fabolous, while Leslie produced it.

 Music video

 The music video for the song shows Fabolous and Keri Hilson performing at a party.
 In the video, people are getting their picture taken.

 DJ Khaled, Trey Songz, Rick Ross, Timbaland, Polow da Don, Rich Boy, DJ Clue, Rocko, Red Café, T-Pain, Fat Joe, Adrienne Bailon, Amerie, and Ace Hood make cameo appearances.
 The video was listed at #98 on BET's Notarized: Top 100 Videos of 2009 countdown.

 Trivia

 The song was used in Gossip Girl, Season 3 Episode 17 "Inglorious Basstards."